openstack-archive/syntribos/README.rst

 Payload and template files can be downloaded remotely in syntribos.
-In the config file under ``[syntribos]`` section, if ``templates`` and ``payloads`` options are not set then by default syntribos will download templates for a few OpenStack projects and all the latest payloads.
+In the config file under ``[syntribos]`` section, if ``templates`` and ``payloads`` options are not set, then, by default syntribos will download all the latest payloads and the templates for a few OpenStack projects.

 As a user you can specify a URI to download custom templates and payloads from as well; this is done by using ``[remotes]`` section in the config file.
 Available options under ``[remotes]`` are ``cache_dir``, ``templates_uri``, ``payloads_uri`` and ``enable_cache``.
-The ``enable_cache`` option is ``on`` by default and can be set to ``off`` to disable caching of remote content while syntribos is running. ``cache_dir`` if set to a path, syntribos will attempt to use that as a base directory to save downloaded template and payload files.
+The ``enable_cache`` option is
+``True`` by default and can be set to ``False`` to disable caching of remote content while syntribos is running.
+If the ``cache_dir`` set to a path, syntribos will attempt to use that as a base directory to save downloaded template and payload files.

-The advantage of using these options are that you will be able to get the latest payloads from the official repository and if you are using syntribos to test OpenStack projects, then in most cases you would already have well defined templates available to work with.
+The advantage of using these options are that you will be able to get the latest payloads from the official repository and if you are using syntribos to test OpenStack projects, then, in most cases you could directly use the well defined templates available with this option.

 This option also helps to easily manage different versions of templates remotely, without the need to maintain a set of different versions offline.

 Testing OpenStack keystone API
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~